wintercms/docs/snowboard-extras.md

 <a name="throw-validation-exception"></a>
 ### Throwing a validation error

-In the server side AJAX handler you may throw a [validation exception](../services/error-log#validation-exception) using the `ValidationException` class to make a field invalid, where the first argument is an array.
-The array should use field names for the keys and the error messages for the values.
+In the server side AJAX handler, you may throw a [validation exception](../services/error-log#validation-exception) using the `ValidationException` class to make a field invalid.
+The exception should be provided an array, which states the field names for the keys, and the error messages for the values.

 ```php
 function onSubmit()